 - Put It All Together.
 Add in the cooked potatoes, coriander, turmeric, and salt, and reduce the heat to low.
 Cook your aloo masala (covered) for 5 minutes.
 Then, uncover the potatoes and stir to mash lightly with a spoon.
 If you find that your dish is too watery, you can simmer it uncovered for 1-2 minutes to help it thicken.

 Aloo Masala Recipe Notes

 - Storage – Keep the potato masala in an airtight container in the refrigerator.
 For the best flavor, use it within 4 or 5 days.

-- Freezing – It is best to not freeze this dish, as potatoes become mushy and watery when they are frozen.
+- Freezing – I'm not a fan of freezing cooked potatoes.
+It is best to not freeze this dish, as potatoes can become mushy and watery when they are frozen.

 - Reheating- Use the microwave to reheat any leftovers.
 Or, cook or over medium heat in a pot on the stove until they are warm throughout.

 - Handling peppers – It is best to wear gloves when handling spicy peppers like Thai or serrano chiles, as oils from the peppers can burn your eyes or skin.